donaldRwilliams/beyond_lasso/README.md

 This repo contains R code to reproduce the simulations and analyses in Williams (2020).

+## File Descriptions

+* Figure_1.R includes the code to make the penalty functions

 Williams, D. R. (2020).
 Beyond Lasso: A Survey of Nonconvex Regularization in Gaussian Graphical Models. https://doi.org/10.31234/osf.io/ad57p